mdsajjadansari/Text-Editor/README.md

 # Text Editor

-This is a Directory for the sinple source code editor written in Python 2.x (Python 3.x also supported).
+This is a Directory for the Text Editor written in Python 2.x (Python 3.x also supported) using tkinter, Here i have used a piece table data structure to storeand manipulate data in the text Editor.
+It has the features like:
+* save
+* saveas
+* Cut
+* Copy
+* Paste
+* Find
+* Find & Replace
+* Font Monifier
+and much more.

 ## To run the above code user must have installed followings:
 - $ sudo apt install Python-pip or Python3-pip